bootchk/testGimpPDB/readme.md

 Each of those can be configured/built to do more/less logging.

+At the end of the log:
+  - test statistics and summary by this plugin
+  - a summary by GimpFu
+  - a final Python exception if GimpFu discovered any errors
+  - many other usually spurious(?) messages when Gimp recovers from this plugin Note the above may change as this plugin, GimpFu, and Gimp evolve.

 ## The extent of testing

 Some PDB procedures are never tested because they obstruct automated testing: